mtake986/Data_strs_final_project/trees.md

 delete()| removes a value you want and rotate nodes if necessary |O(log(n))

 ## **`TIME TO CODE!!`**
 In this section, I want you to actually create a tree on your own, insert values, then show all of the values in the tree.
+Edit [this python file](problem_files/trees.py) and solve this problem by using a tree.
 Only thing I would like to note is that please do not copy code above.
 Your code would be almost all the same as the code you looked up above, but try creating a tree by using your brain.

 I will leave steps below you should follow.
 Looking them back can help you as you code.
 1. Create a class for a tree.